NJIT-WIS/project-management-github-activity/README.md

 ### Things you don't understand about what we are doing
 1. I am lost on hows to pro-Docker
 2. I am lost on hows to pro-Linux
+3. I am lost on hows to setup my domain name with my Oracle account
 ### Things you want to know next

 ### Your list should look like this: